 Satisficing Description *

-Examples of Satisficing *
+Strengths, weaknesses and examples of Satisficing *

 * The business evidence section is for premium members only.
 Please contact us about accessing the Business Evidence.

-Measures of Satisficing *
+Implementation, success factors and measures of Satisficing *

 * The business application section is for premium members only.
 Please contact us about accessing the Business application.

-Satisficing Videos *
+Satisficing videos and downloads *

 * The professional tools section is for premium members only.
 Please contact us about accessing the professional tools.

-Satisficing References (4 of up to 20) *
+Satisficing references (4 of up to 20) *

 - Bazerman, M.H. and Moore, D. (2009) Judgment in Managerial Decision Making.
 (7th Ed.)
 John Wiley and Sons, USA.